vidalme/gradientdiscipline/README.md

 #### [ [ 15/01/2024 ] ]

-#### Planning ---> ( 13 questions ) Plan the whole week out and get hands dirty immediatly // mid day update: after accessing the results of the practice test, i decided to review every single question (correct and incorrect ones) and on top of reading the tests feedback I will be doing some extended research, just letting my curiosity guide a little bit here, so I will be doing at least 13 questions a day, so I can be done AT MOST by friday.
+#### Planning ---> ( 13 questions goal ) Plan the whole week out and get hands dirty immediatly // mid day update: after accessing the results of the practice test, i decided to review every single question (correct and incorrect ones) and on top of reading the tests feedback I will be doing some extended research, just letting my curiosity guide a little bit here, so I will be doing at least 13 questions a day, so I can be done AT MOST by friday.

 #### Execution ---> Well, I studied and review a few first questions, I went a bit too deep in some of the subjects and may have wasted too much time, but then I had an unexpected thing to get done and had to drop the studyings way earlier.
 I WILL have to make up for this time or wont be able to accomplish my goals, finally I only completed 8 out of minimum of 13 I should finish.